magoo/Vault-for-Incident-Responders/README.md

 You will not be able to start grepping or Splunking through logs as you may expect during an incident.

 The [`/sys/audit-hash`](https://www.vaultproject.io/api/system/audit-hash.html) API is used to create these hashes.
-This is `hmac-sha56` with a salt, so you'll have to perform this hash on Vault itself or extract the salt and perform it elsewhere.
+This is `hmac-sha56` with a salt, so you'll have to perform this hash on Vault itself.

 If the victim configuration has `hmac_accessor=false` in its audit backend, then the token accessor will be in plaintext.
 A token accessor references a token, which is more helpful for searching if you have one available to reference a compromised token.